Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/RespondingToActions.md

 Each callback receives an [`InputAction.CallbackContext`](../api/UnityEngine.InputSystem.InputAction.CallbackContext.html) structure, which holds context information that you can use to query the current state of the Action and to read out values from Controls that triggered the Action ([`InputAction.CallbackContext.ReadValue`](../api/UnityEngine.InputSystem.InputAction.CallbackContext.html#UnityEngine_InputSystem_InputAction_CallbackContext_ReadValue__1)).

+> [!NOTE]
->__Note__: The contents of the structure are only valid for the duration of the callback.
+> The contents of the structure are only valid for the duration of the callback.
 In particular, it isn't safe to store the received context and later access its properties from outside the callback.

 When and how the callbacks are triggered depends on the [Interactions](Interactions.md) present on the respective Bindings.
 If the Bindings have no Interactions that apply to them, the [default Interaction](Interactions.md#default-interaction) applies.